A route for working RNs to earn a bachelor of nursing science degree, and all the professional and financial benefits it confers

 Students are required to satisfactorily complete 49 credits in the following general education courses prior to enrollment:

-Forty-one credits of advanced standing will be awarded to students for prior nursing courses and experience, including the required lifespan, pharmacology, and assessment credits.
-These 41 credit hours will be awarded after the completion of all required courses and successful evaluation of a portfolio of validating assignments developed during the program of study.
+Forty-one credits is awarded to RN to BSN students for prior nursing courses and experience, including the required lifespan, pharmacology, and assessment credits.
+These 41 credit hours will be awarded after the successful completion of all required courses in the RN to BSN program.